SpartaSci/bible/hardware/watermarking/dynamic watermarking.md

 > run the design with specific input pattern

-this involves making the IC operate in a specific configuration to verify the watermark without physical inspection
+this involves making the IC operate in a specific configuration to verify the [[hardware/watermarking/_watermarking|watermark]] without physical inspection

 Is **less expensive**